LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-01-03-How-to-throttle-the-TPS-on-Nginx.markdown

 In this way, it can use the my_zone configuration to apply spring-boot-application.

-There is one more thing, you should also check that the Burst keyword.<br> It is meaning of make 10 queues, when server is over a limit of client request.
+There is one more thing, you should also check the Burst keyword.<br> It means making 10 queues, when server is over limit of client request.

-But, this configuration is not result I want.
+But, this configuration is not the result I want.

 What's the problem?